The GM diet, or the General Motors diet, is a 7-day meal plan that pledges to help you lose 15 pounds in a week.

-And in the diet scene, there is no shortage of promises like that.
+But in the diet scene, there is no shortage of those fad diets.

-It's a similar claim to the Military Diet, but with a duration of 7 days.
+It's a similar claim to the three-day diet but with a duration of 7 days.

 Some of their testimonials attest they lost more.

-Some attested they lost over 20 pounds in a week on the GM diet.
+Some lost over 20 pounds in a week on the diet.

 If that's not a fast weight loss plan on steroid, then I don't know what it is.